hawkeye64/quasar-extras-svg-icons/README.md

 1. The SVG icon set includes color and/or duo-tone icons.
 Quasar uses the css `currentColor` to determine color, so these icons would have had the color stripped out.
 2. Even though a package has a GitHub repo with SVG icons, their NPM package was missing the SVG icons.
 Instead, they were just distributing the WOFF and WOFF2 fonts that comprised of the icons.
 If you find one like this, let them know that they should also distribute the SVG icons.
-3. The SVG uses commands, like `use` which cannot be integreted into the Quasar Framework format.
+3. The SVG uses commands, like `use`, `LinearGradient`, `filter`, etc., which cannot be integreted into the Quasar Framework format.

 Before making a feature request, install the package you feel should be included into this package and check out if the above criteria will fit the needs of our parser.